 - Laying silverware on aluminum foil slows its deterioration.
 It can also be used in a combination with baking soda and water to help the silverware to get shiny when tarnished.

-- If you don’t like your clothes coming out from the dryer with static, just put a piece of foil into the dryer when you dry your clothes.
+- If you don’t like your clothes coming out of the dryer with static, just put a piece of foil into the dryer when you dry your clothes.

 - A great camping companion- you could wrap just about anything to make it rain-proof.
 Think matches, food, or even clothes.